DalbergDataInsights/spph-email-report/README.md

     run(["extract"])
 ```

 `run([])` in the body of the function allows to choose the operation, which must be performed.
-The name of operations are given as pipes in `def run(pipeline)` above:
+The name of operations are given as pipes in `def run(pipeline)`, where:

 1. "extract" - creates and prints the visualisations to the predefined folders;
-2. "email_save" - compiles and saves the emails using the given set of indicators and districts;
+2. "email_create" - compiles and saves emails using a predefined set of indicators and areas, but does not include sending;
-3. "email_send" - sends already created emails off
+3. "email_send" - composes and sends e-mails.
-4. "email_to_pdf" - converts .msg files (emails) into pdf
+4. "email_to_pdf" - converts .msg files (emails) to pdf (requires "email_create" to be run first).
-5. "increment-date" - upgrades the date to the current month (doesn't change anything if already upgraded)
+5. "increment-date" - upgrades the date to the current month ((nothing changes if it has already been updated)

 NB!
 Check the date of the report before starting the extraction (see:[How to choose a reporting date](#third))
 To change predefined input, use configuration files in a config folder in the workspace.

-This section is under the development, so the changes will be implemented soon.
+*This section is under modification, so changes will be implemented shortly.*

 ### HOW TO CHANGE RECIPIENTS <a name="second"></a>

 In config folder open [email_recipients.json](config/email_recipients.json)
-config >> email_recipients.json

 Change or add and email address in "recipients".
-Note, that each dictionary {} refers to only one district.
-So, by adding the email address, the original email won't be changed.
+Note that each dictionary {} refers to only one district.
+Thus by adding a recipient email address, the original email will not be changed.
-If it is necessary to send the same email but with the different recipient name, you have to copy the structure of a dictionary and change the name of the recipient in filters.
+If you want to send the same letter, but with a different recipient name, you must copy the dictionary structure and change the recipient name in the filters.
 For example:

 ```python